bra1nDump/ai-task-vscode/docs/backlog.md

 # Next up

-- Continue to line range targets
-- Print pseudocode for replacement
-- Delay deleting the content until replacement is final or until it is not empty

 ## Record multi file edit

 - Take notes on what videos you want to record.
 Record three while you do the following: